svenpopping/acfl-replication-package/README.md

 # Automated Crash Fault Localization - Replication package

 Welcome!
-This repository contains the
+This repository contains the replication package of my thesis entitled 'Automated Crash Fault Localization'.
+It has been written to obtain the degree of Master of Science at the Delft University of Technology within the Computer Science program.

 ## Depending on